 The Freshness Factor also plays a role in getting a good ranking in the search results because up-to-date information is always preferred.

-Analyse what keywords your competitors use to generate visitors (e.g. with SEO tools like Sistrix) and develop a content strategy to capture these traffic sources for yourself.
+Analyse your competitors.
+See what keywords they use to generate visitors (e.g. with SEO tools like Sistrix) and develop a content strategy to capture these traffic sources for yourself.